 The festival is an important event for the local Buddhist community, bringing people together to pray, celebrate, and enjoy cultural performances.
 The sound of drums, chants, and music fills the air, creating a peaceful and joyful atmosphere.
 Visitors can experience the rich Buddhist traditions and enjoy the beautiful surroundings of the Himalayas, making it a wonderful event for anyone interested in spirituality and culture.

-Nearby Tourist Spots Of Tabo Monastery
+Places to Visit Nearby Tabo Monastery

 Travel Tips for Visiting Tabo Monastery